Yellow Tail (wine)

 Yellow Tail (stylised [ yellow tail ]) is an Australian brand of wine produced by Casella Family Brands.
-Yellow Tail as well as Casella Family Brands as a whole are both based in Yenda, New South Wales.
+Yellow Tail, as well as Casella Family Brands as a whole, are both based in Yenda, New South Wales.

 History

-In 1957 the Casella family, headed by Filippo Casella and his wife Maria, emigrated from Sicily to Australia for a better life.
+In 1957, the Casella family, headed by Filippo Casella and his wife Maria, emigrated from Sicily to Australia.

 Yellow Tail was developed for the Casella family winery to enter into the bottled wine market—having previously supplied bulk wine to other wineries.
-Yellow Tail was developed in 2000 and was originally marketed to export countries.
-It became the number one imported wine to the United States by 2011.
+The Yellow Tail brand was developed in 2000 and was originally produced for the export market.
+It became the number one imported wine to the United States in 2011.

 The namesake of the brand, Yellow Tail, is the yellow-footed rock wallaby (Petrogale xanthopus), a relative of kangaroos.